-Students arriving later than the start times (see page 26) must report to the Welcome desk, located at the entrance of the school.
-Students will be given a late slip to take to their class teacher and be asked to sign in at the welcome desk.
+Students arriving later than the start times (see page 26) will be registered late by their class teachers.
 This confirms that the student in question has been entered as 'present' in the school's database.
 This is an important safety measure so that we know who is in the building at all times.
 In these instances, the students will enter through the reception doors on their own to walk to their classrooms.
 With younger students needing assistance, the caretakers or Head of Campus present for morning duty will accompany the student to the classroom.

 Parents/guardians are responsible for the arrival of their children at the correct time.
 You will be contacted if your child consistently arrives late.
-The Administrator will send a letter to the parent for an invitation to meet with the Head of Campus.
 Late arrivals will be recorded and reported to the School Truancy Officer.
 If students are not in school, and we have not heard from the parents/guardians by 09:00 we will contact them to ensure the student's safety.